 The parts that are generally covered by an electric car service include items such as brakes, suspension, tyres, steering (and tracking), plus lights, wipers and cabin filters.
 This list is by no means exhaustive, and a comprehensive service will cover this and much more.

-Remember, hybrid and plug-in hybrid cars have engines, and therefore require many of the same checks a conventional petrol or diesel model might.
+Remember, hybrid and plug-in hybrid cars have engines, and therefore require many of the same checks as a conventional petrol or diesel model.

 Where to get an electric car serviced

 If you buy a brand-new hybrid or electric vehicle, chances are you’ll be offered an all-inclusive service plan that’ll take care of many of the costs and concerns associated with running a car fresh off the forecourt.
 Of course, the best place to get your new car serviced is with your registered main dealer; with your warranty intact, there’s likely to be little chance of retribution from the manufacturer should anything go wrong.